lightspeedwp/lsx-blog-customizer/readme.txt

 == Upgrade Notice ==

-= 1.2.4 =
+= 1.3.0 =
-Fixes for search styling, added in a filter to overwrite the main blog description, new css classes for slick slider and update of the UIX!
+Added improvements to the general look and feel of the blog archive, single and pages and the related section.